 Because I'm telling you, a government shutdown makes these people more afraid, more scared of anything else in politics than I can think of.

-That's where it goes back to, where Newt showed down with the with the Clinton over the budget battle in 1995.
+That's where it goes back to, where Newt showed down with Clinton over a budget battle in 1995 that featured the school lunch cuts, the phantom school lunch cuts that weren't.

-And the Republic, it's just like the Republicans when you hear conservative, they associated with Barry Goldwater, not Reagan.
+And the Republican, it's just like the Republicans, when you hear conservative, they associate it with Barry Goldwater, not Reagan.

-And they show associate government shutdown with Newt.
+And they associate government shutdown with Newt and what happened in 1995.

-There's no way they can, oh God, we can't win that.
+And they have this attitude, there's no way they can, oh, God, we can't win that.

 That's a death nail.